Easy-build Adjustable Equatorial Wedge for ETX

 Wedge assembly

 The wedge itself consists of two pieces: a horizontal piece and hinged piece.
 A section of continuous "piano hinge" attaches the two.
 Turnbuckles provide a sturdy yet adjustable mechanism for setting the angle.
 You'll need to adjust your design to accommodate the turnbuckles your hardware store carries and your site's latitude.
-I can't shorten my bottom piece any or my turnbuckles won't adjust short enough to attach.
+I have made two cut-outs to hold the handbox, when working from either end of the telescope.

 The hinge should be as close to the center hole as possible without interfering with the base attachment knob (the 5/16" threaded knob).
 The ETX will be mounted on the hinged part.
-Place the ETX as low as possible on this piece, with sufficient clearance to reach in and insert two 1/4" attachment knobs.
-The completed wedge assembly is shown on the workbench, with the angle shown by my iPod Touch running an app called "Clinometer".
+For me, I had to place the ETX as low as possible on this hinged piece to try and get the mass of the telescope centered over the middle of the mount.
+Be sure to leave sufficient clearance to reach in and insert the two 1/4" attachment screws (blue).
+The completed wedge assembly is shown mounted on the lower disk.
+It is adjusted to 54 degrees (90° minus my latitude).

 Usage